Author: Dr Nick Turnbull, Dermatology Registrar, London, United Kingdom, 2011.

 Folliculitis (inflamed hair follicles) occurs in up to 40-85% of patients.
-It is any early event, seen usually within the first ten days of treatment.
-Sterile inflammatory papules and pustules are seen predominantly on the T-zone of the face but they can be more widespread involving the chest and back.
+It is an early event, usually seen within the first ten days of treatment.
+Sterile inflammatory papules and pustules are seen predominantly on the T-zone of the face, but they can be more widespread involving the chest and back.
 Occasionally the scalp and pubic regions are involved or rarely the entire body.

-Folliculitis is especially common and often severe with cetuximab.
+Folliculitis is especially frequent and often severe with cetuximab.
 The intensity of the folliculitis can fluctuate even when continuing to take the drug.

-If folliculitis is severe, the drug may need to be stopped and it will resolve.
-The incidence and severity of the EGFR inhibitor-induced follicular reactions is reduced by half by pre-treating with doxycycline or minocycline.
+If folliculitis is severe, the drug may need to be stopped, and it will resolve.
+The incidence and severity of the EGFR inhibitor-induced follicular reactions are reduced by half by pre-treating with doxycycline or minocycline.
 These tetracycline medications can also be prescribed once the rash has occurred allowing continued treatment with the EGFR inhibitor drug.

 In contrast, patients often experience excessive facial hair and eyelash growth (hypertrichosis, trichomegaly).

-Dry skin is very common and is managed with emollients.
-These drugs can even cause pulpitis with painful fissures on fingertips.
+Dry skin is prevalent and managed with emollients.
+These drugs can cause pulpitis with painful fissures on the fingertips.

 The dry skin sometimes resembles seborrhoeic dermatitis.

-Treatment involves avoiding trauma such as from tight shoes, avoiding excessive trimming or biting, and wearing appropriate footwear.
+Treatment involves avoiding trauma such as from tight shoes, avoiding excessive trimming or nailbiting, and wearing appropriate footwear.
 Topical steroids and antiseptics may help.
-It is important to treat secondary bacterial and fungal infection.
+It is essential to treat secondary bacterial and fungal infection.